nikola-bodrozic/react-express-api/README.md

 ### Reading Express log

-exec into Express server container and you can monitor HTTP traffic log in real time
+exec into Express server container and you can monitor HTTP traffic in real time

 ```sh
 tail -f access-node.log